VB6Hobbyst7/FF4-Randomizer/readme.txt

     new equip skills.
 If the balance flag is not set, it will randomize from among all equippable items for each slot when determining starting eqiupment.

+    k - Ignore kinds of equipment.
+        Normally, the equipment is organized into groups and a character can equip (or can't equip) all items of a given group (swords, axes, rods, etc).
+With this flag set, each individual piece of equipment will be treated independently; just because you can equip one sword doesn't mean you can equip any other swords.

     f - Randomize female equipment.
         There are certain items such as Tiara and Heroine which can only be